A Guide To Backpacking in Alaska

 Permits: none needed

-Helpful Tips: The bugs up here can be particularly brutal.
+Helpful Tips: The bugs up here can be particularly brutal after July 15th.
 Consider bringing a cook tarp with bug netting to get some reprieve.

 If you poke around, you’ll find there’s a few backcountry lodges / cabins located in the National Park.
-These could be nice way to break up the ruggedness of your trip.
+These could be nice way to break up the ruggedness of your trip if you’ve got a big budget.

 Experience the best of Alaskan wilderness near Anchorage, from glaciated peaks to pristine lakes.

-The Chugach range aren’t as high as the Alaska Range, but wow do they pack a massive snow-filled punch.
-Finding a route that is below snowline but above shwackline can be challenging — but if you find it, you will be well rewarded with remote beauty.
-Considering Anchorage sits at the base of the Chugach, it’s entirely possible to start an epic trip in these mountains with little more than an Uber ride.
-Consider starting out of Girdwood or the Matanuska Glacier or flying in Merrill Field in Anchorage.
+The Chugach Mountains aren’t as high as the Alaska Range, but wow do they pack a massive snow-filled punch.
+Finding a route that is below snow line but above shwackline can be challenging — but if you find it, you’ll be well rewarded with remote beauty.
+Considering Anchorage sits at the base of the Chugach range, it’s entirely possible to start an epic trip in these mountains with little more than an Uber ride.
+Consider starting out of Girdwood, Eagle River or the Matanuska Glacier or flying in from Merrill Field in Anchorage.

-Fly in with Blue Ice Aviation from The Matanuska Glacier.
+Fly in with Meekins Air Service from The Matanuska Glacier.

 Permits: none needed.

-Even for Alaska, the Chugach can be shwacky… very schwacky.
-It’s definitely worth doing you research and finding a route that can avoid some of this.
+Helpful Tips: Even for Alaska, the Chugach can be shwacky… very schwacky.
+It’s definitely worth doing your research and finding a route that can avoid some of this.
 Talk to your pilot, hop on google earth, travel on glaciers, stay high.

-You could spend 100 Lifetimes… Alaska is huge, below are some other spots to consider.
+You could spend a 100 lifetimes… Alaska is huge, below are some other spots to consider.
 Or better yet, just look at a map of the state and see what looks most compelling.
-Often times the greatest rewards come from trips you build without too much external input.
+Oftentimes the greatest rewards come from trips you build without too much external input.
+Even if the trip you end up doing isn’t the “prettiest” you’ll probably still have more fun (than going somewhere well known) knowing that you had a wild self-actualized adventure.

 Kenai Fjords, Katmai National park, Kobuk Valley National Park, Arctic National Wildlife Refuge, Aniakchak National Monument, Aleutian Islands.